Here are the top 25 chicken franchises to keep an eye out for in 2017.

 Unit Count: Over 70 locations throughout the U.S.

 Opening its original location in 1995 in Ft.
 Pierce, Florida, the brand uses all-natural chicken with over 30 flavors to complement its infamous fiery wings.
-Over the past decade, they have grown to over 70 locations in Alabama, Arizona, Colorado, Georgia, Iowa, Maryland, Michigan, Minnesota, New York, North Carolina and Texas.
+Over the past decade, the brand has grown to over 70 locations in Alabama, Arizona, Colorado, Georgia, Iowa, Maryland, Michigan, Minnesota, New York, North Carolina and Texas.

 Investment Range: $1,300,000